 Andy Whing

-Oporto Sports is delighted to represent Barrow head coach, Andy Whing.
+Oporto Sports is delighted to represent Brackley Town manager, Andy Whing.

 The 39-year-old enjoyed a successful playing career, representing Coventry City, Brighton & Hove Albion (loan), before a permanent move, Chesterfield (loan), Leyton Orient (loan), before a permanent move, and finished his playing days at Oxford United.